Republicans for Bulgaria: Analysis

-Electoral history
+Election results

 At its formation, the party's program stated that "at minimum" it would enter into Bulgarian parliament with a "pretty large parliamentary group", adding that the party was aiming for a far higher result than the 4% electoral threshold required by Bulgarian law for entry into the National Assembly.
 Tsvetanov predicted that the party would match GERB's electoral result and gather at least around 500,000 votes in the April 2021 Bulgarian parliamentary election.
 These goals were met with strong scepticism by Bulgarian sociologists and pollsters, which stated that less than 1% of Bulgarian voters intended to vote for the party in October 2020 and that it had mostly failed at attracting sympathizers outside of its base core.

 The party failed to enter the assembly, gaining only 1.31% of the popular vote.
 In the second election of that year, it fared even worse, managing to obtain only 0.31% of the vote.
 After the party failed to enter the National Assembly twice during the first two parliamentary elections in 2021, Tsvetanov blamed an "inability to present the [party] program before the people during the campaign" and stated that he would try with "shorter messages".

 By September, Tsvetanov announced that his party was looking for coalition partners to contest the 2021 Bulgarian general election together with.
 Eventually, he reached an agreement with the political formation around Petar Moskov, former DSB member and also an ex-minister in Borisov's former cabinet.
 The two formed the National Union of the Right, a right-wing, conservative and anti-communist political movement seeking to "go back to the roots of the Bulgarian right".
 The coalition only gained 0.43% of the popular vote and as such it also failed to enter into the Bulgarian parliament.
+RzB did not join the Blue Bulgaria alliance but instead formed "Free Voters" with the Green Union and Union of Free Democrats for the October 2024 election.